-- By special arrangement in advance with Cornell Career Services, employers may conduct second round interviews off campus during fall break
+- By special arrangement in advance with Cornell Career Services, employers may conduct second round interviews off campus during fall break.

-- After the second round deadline, employers must give a minimum of 3 full business days notice of a second round interview in an off-campus location
+- After the second round deadline, employers must give a minimum of 3 full business days notice of a second round interview in an off-campus location.

 - In all cases, employers must offer alternative dates, without negative consequence, for a second-round interview if the date originally suggested by the employer interferes with a student's first-round interview on campus, exam, or other valid conflict.

-Employers extending offers during the Fall and Spring semester must give students until a certain date (see policy or current year dates), or a minimum of three weeks from the date of the offer—whichever is later—to respond to that offer, without pressure to respond earlier.
+Employers extending offers during the Fall and Spring semester must give students until a certain date (see policy for current year dates), or a minimum of three weeks from the date of the offer—whichever is later—to respond to that offer, without pressure to respond earlier.

 Use of alcohol by candidates at any time during the recruiting process is not acceptable.
-Employer recruiting events, whether on or off campus, should not include alcohol.
+Employer recruiting events, whether on or off-campus, should not include alcohol.
 Additionally, representatives should not extend invitations to students to meet informally at bars in Collegetown or other locations.

 Please refer to the NACE Principles for Professional Practice for more information.

-Cornell University’s policy prohibits discrimination or harassment on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, age, handicap, or veteran status in the recruitment and employment of faculty and staff or the operation of any of its programs and activities as specified by federal, state, and city laws and regulations.
+Cornell University’s policy prohibits discrimination or harassment on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, age, disability, or veteran status in the recruitment and employment of faculty and staff or the operation of any of its programs and activities as specified by federal, state, and city laws and regulations.